"Starlight In The East"

 From BBC TV play "Mad House On Castle Street", recorded at BBC Studios, London, 30 Dec 1962, also known as SWAN ON THE LAKE.
 Largely written by the play's author, Evan Jones, but with some lines added by Bob, To be broadcast on BBC4 in the UK in a documentary called "Dylan In The Madhouse" in Sep 2005

-Bob wrote the first 2 lines of this song before passing it to Roger - it was originally credited to "Dylan/McGuinn" (copyrighted 18 Aug 1969), but Roger told the Internet newsgroup rec.music.dylan that Bob phoned him up in the middle of the night and asked him to take his name off the credits because he didn't need the money!
+Bob wrote the first two lines of this song before passing it to Roger - it was originally credited to "Dylan/McGuinn" (copyrighted 18 Aug 1969), but Roger told the Internet newsgroup rec.music.dylan that Bob phoned him up in the middle of the night and asked him to take his name off the credits because he didn't need the money!
 The story of Bob's removal from the credits is now also given in the booklet with the digitally remastered CD reissue of the Byrds album of the same name.
 Some say that Bob asked for his name to be taken off the song because he disagreed with the ending of the "Easy Rider" film, but Roger says this wasn't the reason (although Bob certainly didn't like the film's ending).
-The soundtrack album also contains The Byrds' cover of It's All Over Now, Baby Blue, and their cover of It's All Right, Ma (I'm Only Bleeding) is in the film but not on the soundtrack album
+Thanks to Jack from Canada for reminding me that the Byrds 1969 Columbia album "Ballad Of Easy Rider" is not actually the film soundtrack album which is a different Various Artists album containing BALLAD OF EASY RIDER and IT'S ALL RIGHT, MA (I'M ONLY BLEEDING) performed by Roger McGuinn with Gene Clark on harmonica as well as a Byrds track.
+The Byrds album contains a different version of BALLAD OF EASY RIDER performed by The Byrds and the 1997 remastered CD release also contains an alternate take.

 BALLAD OF THE OX BOW INCIDENT 1961 N?